Shepherding Materials

 Every power as Thou shalt choose,

-5. Take my will, and make it Thine;
+Every power as Thou shalt choose. - Take my will, and make it Thine;

 It shall be no longer mine.